Dubrovnik – Our Truths & Trivia

-So this post is our light-hearted view of Dubrovnik.
+So this post is our light-hearted view of Dubrovnik

-Let’s start with the Truths about Dubrovnik
+- Let's Start with the Truths

 The most devastating natural disaster that hit Dubrovnik was on the morning of 6th April 1667, when an earthquake occurred.
 This horrendous tragedy flattened almost all of the ancient city and killed around 5,000 people.